peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Generating_Random_Numbers_with_a_Given_Positive_Sum></a>
 #### Generating Random Numbers with a Given Positive Sum

 The _Dirichlet distribution_ models a distribution of N numbers that sum to a given positive number, `total`.
 Generating N `GammaDist(total)` calls and dividing them by their sum will result in N random numbers that (approximately) sum to `total` (see the [Wikipedia article](https://en.wikipedia.org/wiki/Dirichlet_distribution#Gamma_distribution)).
 For example, if `total` is 1, the numbers will (approximately) sum to 1.
-Note the following:

-- In the exceptional case that all numbers are 0, the process should repeat.
-- A more general version of the Dirichlet distribution allows the parameter in `GammaDist` to vary for each random number.
+Note that in the exceptional case that all numbers are 0, the process should repeat.
+(A more general version of the Dirichlet distribution allows the parameter in `GammaDist` to vary for each random number.)

 An alternative method, which can work better if random integers are to be generated instead of random numbers, is illustrated in the following pseudocode.
 In the pseudocode below, `Sort(list)` sorts the items in `list` in ascending order.
 (Note that details on sort algorithms are outside the scope of this document.)